 Plan Procedures for Wage Garnishment

 To develop procedures for wage garnishment processing, employers should hire a competent wage garnishment professional who can review garnishment orders and handle them efficiently.
 A wage garnishment professional will help you understand the rules of calculating the garnishment payments according to the base amount of wage and the priorities of employees with more than one garnishment at a time.
-They will help you follow all the instructions properly so that you do not end up paying heavy penalties.
+They will help guide you through the process properly and answer all of your questions.

 Let’s Talk Wage Garnishment

 Employers should know and regularly monitor the laws and rules relating to wage garnishment in their state.
 Businesses operating in more than one state should comply with the requirements of the garnishment laws in each state.
-They may seek help from the state department of labor or check the IRS website for information about the IRS bank levy release and bank levies.
-For more information about the IRS problem resolution and wage garnishment in Texas, you can connect with highly skilled tax attorneys available at the Law Offices of Nick Nemeth, PLLC.
-To speak with one of our attorneys, call (972) 627-4580, or fill out our contact form.
+For more information about IRS problem resolution and wage garnishments, you can connect with highly skilled tax attorneys available at the Law Offices of Nick Nemeth, PLLC.
+To speak with one of our attorneys, call (972) 426-2553, or fill out our contact form.